-Pre-wash the fabric with Synthrapol or regular fabric detergent and dry.
+Pre-wash the fabric with Kieralon or regular fabric detergent and dry.
 This will wash out anything that is likely to prevent the paint from sticking.

-Caution - Ironing the fabric to remove wrinkles once the fabric has been treated is not recommended, as alum plus heat can weaken the fabric too.
+Caution - Ironing the fabric to remove wrinkles once the fabric has been treated is not recommended, as alum plus heat can weaken the fabric too, or even scorch.
 Small wrinkles will not effect the print.

 Now Let's Get Started!

 This used to be the hardest part!
 Within every recommended brand of paint, every color used to be different, and some, you could never get to float, others simply spread too much.
 The revolutionary NEW Jacquard Marbling Colors have solved this problem!!!
 Developed specifically for marbling, they all float the same (except the black spreads a bit more than the others, as it is often the first color used), and for this reason, are completely intermixable to get an endless palette.